Mikerniker/100_Days_of_Python/Day79/README.md

 ### The challenge

-- Analyze the Nobel Prize data set to answer the following questions:
+- Analyze a dataset on the past winners of the Nobel Prize to uncover patterns among the past Nobel laureates and glean other insights on the Nobel prize and the world in general.

 ## Table of contents